flokleiser/nextjs-flo/README.md

 - [ ] Loading.js page more betterer
 ### Footer
 - [ ] Make website footer?
+### Page Divider:
+- [x] Add a "page divider", a half transparent thin line to "section" different parts of a page?
+### Focus/Dim Buttons:
+- [x] get some padding on top of id for focus button? (make new div with 1rem padding and take away 1rem padding from subtitle div) or
+- [x] Implement focus button on all pages

 ## Checklist before final publish:
 - [ ] Fix texts